History of Panama (to 1821): Initial colonization period

-On September 1, 1513, Balboa set out with 190 Spaniards — among them Francisco Pizarro, who later conquered the Inca Empire in Peru — a pack of dogs, and 1,000 Indian slaves.
-After twenty-five days of hacking their way through the jungle, the party gazed on the vast expanse of the Pacific Ocean.
-Balboa, clad in full armor, waded into the water and claimed the sea and all the shores on which it washed for his God and his king.
+On September 1, 1513, Balboa, accompanied by 190 Spaniards including Francisco Pizarro who later fought the Inca Empire in Peru, a pack of dogs, and 1,000 Indigenous enslaved people, spent twenty-five days hacking their way through the rainforest.
+The party then gazed on the vast expanse of the Pacific Ocean.
+Balboa, in full armor, waded into the Pacific and claimed that the sea of its shores was for his God and his King Ferdinand.
+Balboa returned to Antigua del Darién in January 1514 with 190 soldiers, cotton cloth, pearls, and 40,000 pesos in gold.

+Between 1515 and 1517, Spanish expeditions found more than 30,000 pesos worth of gold from the Bay of San Miguel and the Pearl Islands in the Gulf of Panama.

-Balboa returned to Antigua in January 1514 with all 190 soldiers and with cotton cloth, pearls, and 40,000 pesos in gold.
-Meanwhile, Balboa's enemies had denounced him in the Spanish court, and King Ferdinand appointed a new governor for the colony, then known as Castilla de Oro.
-The new governor, Pedro Arias de Avila, who became known as "Pedrarias the Cruel", charged Balboa with treason.
-In 1517 Balboa was arrested, brought to the court of Pedrarias, and executed.
+Simultaneously, Balboa's enemies had denounced him in the Spanish court, and King Ferdinand appointed a new governor for the colony.
+At this time, the colony's name was Castilla de Oro.
+The new governor was named Pedro Arias de Avila, who became known as Pedrarias the Cruel.
+He charged Balboa with treason.
+In 1517, Balboa was arrested, brought to the court of Pedrarias, and executed.

-In 1519 Pedrarias moved his capital away from the debilitating climate and unfriendly Indians of the Darién to a fishing village on the Pacific coast (about four kilometers east of the present-day capital).
-The Indians called the village Panama, meaning "plenty of fish."
-In the same year, Nombre de Dios, a deserted early settlement, was resettled and until the end of the 16th century served as the Caribbean port for trans-isthmian traffic.
-A trail known as the Camino Real, or royal road, linked Panama and Nombre de Dios.
-Along this trail, traces of which can still be followed, gold from Peru was carried by muleback to Spanish galleons waiting on the Atlantic coast.
+In 1519, Pedrarias moved the colonial capital away from the rainforest climate and the resistant Indigenous people of the Darién.
+They moved to a fishing village on the Pacific coast, about four kilometers east of the present-day capital.
+The Indigenous people in the area called the village Panama, meaning "plenty of fish".

+In the same year, Nombre de Dios, Colón, a deserted early settlement, was resettled until the end of the 16th century.
+It served as the Spanish Caribbean port for trans-isthmian transport traffic.
+A trail known as the El Camino Real, or royal road, linked Panama and Nombre de Dios in Colón.
+Along this trail, which can still be followed to the modern day, gold from Peru and Spanish galleons were carried by muleback from coast to coast.

 The increasing importance of the isthmus for transporting treasure and the delay and difficulties posed by the Camino Real inspired surveys ordered by the Spanish crown in the 1520s and 1530s to ascertain the feasibility of constructing a canal.
 The idea was finally abandoned in mid-century by King Philip II (1556–98), who concluded that if God had wanted a canal there, He would have built one.